Garry O'Connor: International career

 Scotland national team manager Berti Vogts gave O'Connor his international debut, against South Korea in May 2002.
 He was then relegated to the Scotland under-21 squad for a few seasons as he struggled to find his best form.
 Improved form in the 2004–05 season earned him a recall to the full squad, and he scored his first Scotland goal in a 2–2 draw with Austria in August 2005.

 After featuring in the 1–0 victory against France at Hampden Park on 7 October 2006, O'Connor and the rest of the team were given an evening off before reconvening ahead of the trip to Ukraine for another qualifying match.
 O'Connor failed to rejoin the squad and was axed from the travelling party by manager Walter Smith.
 O'Connor subsequently issued an apology through his agent without revealing the exact cause of his failure to appear, while assistant manager Tommy Burns announced that O'Connor was unlikely to be frozen out of the squad permanently.
 O'Connor said that his wife was unhappy with life in Moscow and he had decided to stay with her rather than return to training.

 He was recalled to the Scotland squad in May 2007 under new manager, and his former boss at Hibs, Alex McLeish.
 Initially drafted in due to squad call-offs, O'Connor was given a place in the starting line-up for the friendly match with Austria and scored the only goal of the game.
 Seven days later, he scored in the 2–0 UEFA Euro 2008 qualifying victory over the Faroe Islands.
-After appearing against the Ukraine in October 2007, O'Connor was left out of the Scotland squad for almost two years, was recalled for the matches in September 2009 against Macedonia and the Netherlands after Kevin Kyle withdrew due to injury.
+After appearing against Ukraine in October 2007, O'Connor was left out of the Scotland squad for almost two years, was recalled for the matches in September 2009 against Macedonia and the Netherlands after Kevin Kyle withdrew due to injury.